ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 {: support}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **vCenter Server Instances** table, click the instance that you want to delete clusters from.
+2. In the **vCenter Server instances** table, click the instance that you want to delete clusters from.

-   Ensure that the instance is in the **Ready to Use** status.
+   Ensure that the instance is in the **Ready to use** status.
 Otherwise, you can't delete clusters from the instance.
    {:note}

 3. Click **Infrastructure** on the left navigation pane.
-In the **CLUSTERS** table, locate the cluster that you want to delete and click the **Delete** icon in the **Actions** column.
+In the **Clusters** table, locate the cluster that you want to delete and click the **Delete** icon next to the **Status** column.
-4. Confirm that you completed the migration of VMs to other clusters, if needed, and that you want to delete the cluster.
+4. In the **Delete cluster** window, confirm that you completed the migration of VMs to other clusters, if needed, and that you want to delete the cluster.
+Click **Delete**.

 ## Related links
 {: #vc_addingviewingclusters-related}